MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 ### Preparing for a Code Retreat

+#### Must do well in advance

+- Advertise event & get registrations
+- Book room
+- Confirm dietary requirements
+-

 #### Must have on the day

-- Print Conways Game of Life Rules on a4 paper for hand out (at least 1 per person)
+- Print Conway's Game of Life Rules on A4 paper for hand out (at least 1 per person)
-- Print Conways Game of Life Poster (2 or 3 for the wall)
+- Print Conway's Game of Life Poster (2 or 3 for the wall)
 - Make sure screen / projector that can show a timer that everyone can see
 - Buy name labels / name tags + Sharpies to write names
 - Timer for sessions that can be put on screen